Elvie's wearable breast pump feels like breaking out of jail

 Cleanup of Elvie pump in between sessions was a little more labor intensive than a regular pump.
 Rather than fully clean the Elvie pump parts that touch milk after each use, I would rinse them and store them in the fridge where I also kept my expressed milk (and then clean the pump fully at the end of each day at home).
 With a traditional pump, I never took that extra step of rinsing, I simply stuck my flanges in the fridge in a sealable plastic bag after quick dabs of a tissue to remove any residue.

-That meant my breast shield was cold at the start of my second and third sessions.
+That meant my breast shield was cold at the start of my second and third sessions of the day.
 On the flip side, the pump would grow warm as a pumping session stretched on.
 Just like a phone starts to feel hot if you overwork it, the Elvie pump's main body would feel warm by the end of longer sessions.
 The heat was never painful or even uncomfortable, just a little weird.

 Elvie's wearable pump didn't dramatically change my supply versus a traditional pump.
 I spent a week pumping with Elvie on one breast and my Spectra S2 traditional pump on the other.
 I found no meaningful difference in how much one or the other affected my supply when I used both pumps at the same time for the same duration.